 Credit Union Overview

 Founded in 1964 as the Conservative Baptist Credit Union, the credit union re-branded as the Evangelical Christian Credit Union, following the 1984 merger with the Association of Christian Schools International Credit Union.
-Currently the 75the largest credit union headquartered in California, ECCU has more than 13,300 members and assets in excess of $715 million.
+Currently the 85th largest credit union headquartered in California, ECCU has nearly 14,000 members and assets in excess of $618 million.

 How the High-Yield Money Market Compares

 When compared to the nationally available Money Market Accounts tracked by DepositAccounts.com, ECCU’s High-Yield Money Market APY currently ranks first, regardless of minimum or maximum balance requirements.

 |1.00% APY||Superior Money Market (no min/$25k max)||Affinity Plus Federal Credit Union|